 Initially children were numbered among the employees.
 This was not considered unusual at the time.

 Soon, Wilberforce Bryant (1837 – 1906), the son of William, joined the partnership.
 Francis May left the partnership in 1864.

-The Graphic commented in 1871 that the workforce were “by no means the miserable, emaciated, half-starved creatures whom some of our readers might expect to see.
+About 1,500 people were employed by 1871.
+The Graphic commented that the workforce were “by no means the miserable, emaciated, half-starved creatures whom some of our readers might expect to see.
 On the contrary they were, as a rule, stout, ruddy and decently dressed, and the younger children especially seemed full of spirit”.

 William Bryant died in 1874 with a personal estate valued at under £160,000.

 Originally the firm manufactured safety matches, but soon it bowed to commercial pressure and began to manufacture “strike anywhere” matches, which used white (also called yellow) phosphorous, which could cause phosphorous necrosis among workers.

 The firm employed at least 5,000 people by 1876.

 A visitor in 1881 commented in the New Monthly Magazine on the “cheerful labour” of the workforce, and denied the existence of cruel overseers, fire risk and ill health caused by phosphorous.

 The firm had developed a considerable export trade by 1881.
 The Fairfield Works covered over six acres.
 Pine was imported from Canada.
 Matchbox making and labelling employed 3,000 females within their own homes throughout the local neighbourhood.

 Bryant & May was registered as a limited liability company in 1884.
 Bell & Black, its Bow rival, was acquired to create the largest match manufacturer in Britain.
 The company produced around 300 million matches a day by 1886.